cloudspeech/houdini-talk/README.md

 ## Reactions during the Question Period

-I got an interesting question that expressed curiousity or even doubt in slide 33.
+I got an interesting question that expressed curiousity or even doubt about slide 33.
 The audience member asked to see the page source.

 Using `View Page Source` on that very slide I could demonstrate that, indeed, there was no hidden magic or precompilation involved, just composition of few custom elements and normal HTML tags.

-I also showed that in the Elements tab of Chrome Developer Tools one can see that both the &lt;sig-nal&gt; and lt;trans-late&gt; web components are of the self-vanishing type, as explained in the speaker notes.
+I also showed that in the Elements tab of Chrome Developer Tools one can see that both the &lt;sig-nal&gt; and &lt;trans-late&gt; web components are of the self-vanishing type, as explained in the speaker notes.